ylazakovich/path-of-exile-starter/README.md

 #### Q: Does Telegram bot work over Webhook ?

-Yes, bot uses webhooks implementation
+Yes, bot uses webhooks implementation \
+Application is realized over `Spring` framework

 #### Q: Which resources do you use for checking actual prices ?